A Place Like No Other: light, space and vision at Pitzhanger Manor, London

 “Pitzhanger reopened in 2019 as a near-perfect reconstruction.”

 Over the next few decades, Pitzhanger changed hands several times before it was sold in 1900 to Ealing Council, which used it first as a library and then a museum.
 When the decision was made to restore the house in 2012, a significant part of the work involved demolishing the Georgian and Victorian additions, as well as removing the changes made by the council.
 With the lantern and conservatory reinstated – and the original paintwork, uncovered through forensic investigation, restored – Pitzhanger reopened in 2019 as a near-perfect reconstruction of Soane’s original design.

-Most know Soane for his eccentric, labyrinthine house at Lincoln’s Inn Fields, also now a museum, but with the exception of the Dulwich Picture Gallery, few of his great works have survived – Soane’s monumental Bank of England was completely rebuilt in the 1920s and ’30s.
-Now, with the restoration of Pitzhanger Manor, the unique architectural legacy Soane hoped to pass on through his children can be glimpsed once more.
+Most know Soane for his eccentric, labyrinthine house at Lincoln’s Inn Fields, also now a museum.
+But with the exception of the Dulwich Picture Gallery, few of his great works have survived (his monumental Bank of England was completely rebuilt in the 1920s and ’30s).
+Now, with the restoration of Pitzhanger Manor, the unique architectural legacy Soane hoped to pass on through his children can be glimpsed once again.